usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 will import your contact_1-website_1-office_1.csv file:

 1. Go to Admin -> Content -> Feeds
-2. Click "Edit" for the Federal Agencies feed.
+2. If you see a "Federal Agencies" feed, click its "Edit" button.
+Otherwise, click "Add feed" and enter "Federal Agencies" in the Title field.
+(If more than one Feed Type were defined, you would probably need to select the "Federal Agencies Import" type too!)
-3. Upload the contact_1-website_1-office_1.csv file.
+3. In the File field, upload the contact_1-website_1-office_1.csv file.
 (You might need to Remove a previously-uploaded file.)
 4. Click "Save and import"